 How to Clean Quartz Countertops

 While quartz is a naturally occurring mineral found in many stones, quartz countertops are not a solid slab.
 Quartz countertops are engineered stone formed by combining randomly sized quartz crystals with resins and colored pigment to form a slab.
-The countertops are ninety-three percent quartz and seven percent resin.
+The countertops are 93 percent quartz and 7 percent resin.

 One benefit of this manufacturing process is that quartz countertops are nonporous and do not need to be sealed or resealed.
 The downside of quartz is that the color will fade if exposed for long periods of time to harsh, direct sunlight.
 Avoid placing extremely hot items on the surface which can mar the resin.